 Not holding it because I just know it was done in Australia.

 So that contradicts what was found before.
 Okay.
 No long-term effects on parent child attachment and no long-term effects or short-term neither I say long-term because sometimes people like, yeah.
 But when they’re 40, they’re going to have abusive relationships because you sleep training.
 Right.
 No, no, no. None of that.
 None of that was found.
 Right.
 Right.
 So, so what do we know?
 So there’s one study that has some interesting data that had a lot of flaws that made us curious about cortisol.
 Yeah.
 That no way would lead us to say that sleep training impacts attachment.
 Right.
 So, yeah.
 And then we have a much stronger study design that shows that there’s not a difference in terms of child outcomes, parent child relationship, or stress levels in parents of a child.
 So it was that pain sounds like parents have some choices here.
 Yes.
-It sounds like parents can be empowered with that information.
+It sounds like parents can be empowered with that information and know that infant sleep training is safe.

 Yes.
 And what we could do with that information is say, well, okay, what does have more research behind it?
 You know, what have a lot of research depressed and anxious parents tend not to bond with their kids as well.
 Oh my gosh, that’s huge.
 That has a ton of research behind it.
 I could give you a whole bunch of great study designs that, um, you know, what else has a ton of research that sleep, sleep deprivation really is associated with maternal depression and even maternal psychosis, right?
 The first treatment for maternal psychosis is sleep.
 It’s not your meds.
 It’s first prescription that is made.
 Yeah.
 So if you’re doing great and sleep training feels weird to you.
 And you’re like, oh, I can’t imagine being away from my baby like this.
 Awesome.
 You could have a secure, secure attachment with your baby.
 And if that’s not the case for you, awesome.
 You can have a secure attachment with your baby learning to be responsive, learn to regulate your own emotions.
 We could have a whole nother podcast on, on what you can do, um, you know, to, to have a healthy relationship with your kid, but you’re not going to mess up your kid by doing what works for you in terms of sleep.
 Yes.